couchbaselabs/data-loader/README.md

 A Python script to load a specified amount of random documents into specified collections from the travel-sample dataset using the Couchbase Python SDK.

+It creates the collections if they do not exist.
+It also creates the primary index.

+Tested on Python 3.9.

 ## Running the Script

 - Download the travel-sample dataset from the [github repo](https://github.com/couchbase/docloader/blob/master/examples/travel-sample.zip) and extract it to the local folder (script_folder/travel-sample).